ritam-05/placement_classifier_simplelogisticregression/README.md

 # Simple-Logistic-Regression-Model
 This repository contains a Jupyter Notebook for a simple classification task using Python and Pandas.
 The notebook explores data analysis and visualization using Matplotlib and applies basic classification techniques.
+It classifies whether a student is classified for bagging a job in campus placements or not.

 File Overview